 Will Fantastic Four: The First Steps suffer from Marvel’s cultural downturn?
 Or, instead, might it benefit from being positioned as, like Guardians of the Galaxy Vol. 3 and Deadpool & Wolverine, an outside-the-mythology MCU epic?

-The many mistakes made in producing and marketing the 2020s-era MCU movies and Disney+ television shows, and whether Marvel can ever get that mid-2010s mojo back.
+The numerous mistakes made in producing and marketing the 2020s-era MCU movies and Disney+ television shows, and whether Marvel can recapture its mid-2010s mojo.

 Haven’t seen Sinners yet?
 That’s okay!
 Theatrical moviegoing in a film’s fourth weekend or second month should be encouraged!